klust/EPICURE-meetings/docs/20241202-Brussels/transcript.md

 the daily specials can be very good.
 The place is closed on Tuesday though.

-**click** If you are still thirsty after the meal, you can visit Moeder Lambic Fontainas on the Fontainas square.
+**click** If you are still thirsty after the meal, you can visit Moeder Lambic Fontainas on the Fontainas square, just a one minute walk from Café Charbon.
 This is a nice beer bar, and many of the people behind the bar are very helpful when selecting beers.
 Order at the bar in this place.